If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 You don't have to book over the internet for 'The Blood and Tears Walk' except for Halloween night when I have to insist people book in advance because demand is insane that night - if I could clone myself I could do the walk for 500 people on Halloween day!

-As I say, except for Halloween, you DO NOT have to book in advance; you just make sure the walk is on by reading the holiday section here and listening to the recorded message, then turn up to any of my walks and pay me £10 for adults and £8 for children aged 12-14 -or if you have a deal of some sort, you obviously need to bring the paperwork for the deal and show it to me.
+As I say, except for Halloween, you DO NOT have to book in advance; you just make sure the walk is on by reading the holiday section here and listening to the recorded message, then turn up to any of my walks and pay me £10 for adults and £8 for children aged 12-14 (going up by £1 in January 2017) - or if you have a deal of some sort, you obviously need to bring the paperwork for the deal and show it to me.

-*Note that there is a £0.50p - £1 maximum processing fee per order (but not per person) so this might be best to do if you are booking for 2 or more people.
-If you prefer, you can go to this site instead:
+*Note that on that site there is a £0.50p - £1 maximum processing fee per order (but not per person) so this might be best to do if you are booking for 2 or more people.

 To avoid disappointment, I emphasise that you should, BEFORE YOU SET OFF ON THE DAY, confirm that your particular walk is taking place as planned by listening to the constantly updated answer message on (from London):